 We can reduce Excel file size by eliminating hidden data.
 Suppose, we have an Excel workbook where the Data Formatting worksheet is hidden.
 We can unhide it by following the process below.

-- At this moment, a window naming Unhide will pop up.
+- A window named Unhide will pop up.

-- Now, select Data Formatting and click the OK button.
+- Select Data Formatting and click the OK button.

-- Lastly, we can see that the Data Formatting worksheet has appeared.
+- We can see that the Data Formatting worksheet has appeared.

 9. Clear Blank Cells to Compress Excel File